corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 Where:

-* `data` is the state to be stored on-ledger
+* `data` is the state to be stored on-ledger.
-* `contract` is the contract governing evolutions of this state
+* `contract` is the contract governing evolutions of this state.
-* `notary` is the notary service for this state
+* `notary` is the notary service for this state.
-* `encumbrance` points to another state that must also appear as an input to any transaction consuming this state
+* `encumbrance` points to another state that must also appear as an input to any transaction consuming this state.
-* `constraint` is a constraint on which contract-code attachments can be used with this state
+* `constraint` is a constraint on which contract-code attachments can be used with this state.